ChristopherBurgess-USDA/fungal_pipeline/README.md

 Here I use `itsxpress` to target the ITS2 region for 2 different paired-end sequencing runs which are part of the same experiment.

-## Input data

-The input data is the results of 2 different paired end sequencing runs.
-Due to sequencing batch effects, the sequencing runs keep to be kept separate even though sample ids overlap across runs.
-There is a mapping file (`csv`) containing which sequencing run, sample id, location of forward reads, and location of reverse reads.

 ## Pipeline Outline

 The pipeline is broken into 3 steps: